Find a Medicaid doctor near you

 Urgent care near you that accepts Medicaid follows the same logic as primary care: it depends on your plan.
 Some MCOs list urgent care centers separately in their directory; others include them under "primary care" or "walk-in clinic."

-For specialists — orthopedic near you, mental health, dermatology — most Medicaid managed care plans require a referral from your primary care physician (PCP) before you can see a specialist.
+For specialists — orthopedic, mental health, dermatology — most Medicaid managed care plans require a referral from your primary care physician (PCP) before you can see a specialist.
 Check your plan's member handbook for the referral process.
 Skipping this step and going directly to a specialist can result in a denied claim even if that specialist is in-network.

 A few types of care don't require referrals in most states: